 When it comes to weight loss aids, the gold standard -- if there is one -- is prescription drugs.
 That is because the FDA requires that prescription drugs marketed for weight loss must produce weight loss that is greater than or equal to 5 percent of that lost by subjects taking a placebo for one year, or show that more than 35 percent of the subjects achieve greater than 5 percent weight loss and show that this is approximately twice the proportion (and significantly different from) the control/placebo group.
 In addition, lipid, glycaemia and blood pressure profiles must improve.

-These requirements have limited the options available because, as is often the case with diet aids, there are questions about whether these results outweigh the potential benefits of the lost weight.
+These requirements have limited the options available because, as is often the case with diet aids, there are questions about whether these modest results outweigh the potential for serious side effects even with prescription drugs. .
 The FDA tends to be very conservative about approving weight-loss drugs, primarily because most experts agree that obesity can best and most safely be addressed through lifestyle changes.

 So why not just rely on diet and exercise?
 In general, 5 percent to 10 percent is the magic number for clinically meaningful weight loss that lowers disease risk, and many of these drugs provide modest results when used with diet and exercise modifications.
 However, these drugs may not only help patients achieve weight loss faster, research shows they may also provide a motivational boost.
 Doctors who treat obesity say that prescription weight loss drugs give their patients added motivation to change their behaviors long term.